 The Ecological Citizen arose, in a proximate sense, as the intellectual output of a trans-Atlantic collaboration between Patrick Curry, Joe Gray and Ian Whyte.
 Its roots, however, run much deeper.
-This brief article traces the Journal’s history, from the events immediately preceding the publication of its first issue, in July 2017, to its fuller heritage.
+This brief article traces the Journal’s history, from the events immediately preceding the publication of its first issue, in July 2017, and also explores its fuller heritage.

 In early 2016, a series of teleconferences was organized between several members of the Ecocentric Alliance and some of the people involved in Wild Earth, an environmental journal published between 1991 and 2004.
 Debate centred on the relative merits of attempting to revive Wild Earth or creating an entirely new publication to take up the torch.
 It quickly became clear that the latter represented the favoured approach, and a consensus emerged that this new publication should have a global scope and cover a broad range of topics, including conservation, ecology, ecocentric citizenship, philosophy, activism, and human population and consumption, with an emphasis on 'ways forward'.

 The prospect of launching a journal with a paid staff was discussed, but it was a model based purely on volunteers, with an absolute minimum of funding, that ultimately arose.
 A meeting between Patrick Curry (who would become the Journal's Editor-in-Chief) and Joe Gray (Associate Editor), which took place on 11 May 2016 at the Rising Sun pub in the Barbican area of London, UK, sealed their commitment to launch the Journal, and Ian Whyte, a long-time ally of Patrick's, was rapidly brought into the fold as an Associate Editor.
-For Joe, who had previously had articles rejected from other publications because reviewers insisted he made them more anthropocentric (something he refused to do), there was a particular motivation to develop an outlet for those wishing to express non-anthropocentric thought without risk of censorship.
+For Joe, who had previously had articles rejected from other publications because reviewers insisted that he make them more human-centred (something he was not willing to do), there was a particular motivation to develop an outlet for those wishing to express non-anthropocentric thinking.

-The name of the Journal was chosen to recognize the work of Aldo Leopold and his phrase 'plain member and citizen of [the land-community]' (for Joe, it also gave a nod to the local newspaper of his city of birth, The Citizen [Gloucester]).
-One of the first acts of Patrick, Joe and Ian, after choosing a name, was to recruit a Poetry Editor and an Art Editor, which they did, respectively, in Victor Postnikov and Stephanie Moran.
+The name of the Journal was chosen to recognize the work of Aldo Leopold and his phrase 'plain member and citizen of [the land-community]'.* One of the first acts of Patrick, Joe and Ian, after choosing a name, was to recruit a Poetry Editor and an Art Editor, which they did, respectively, in Victor Postnikov and Stephanie Moran.

 Wild Earth, in its 14-year run, fulfilled many vital functions for the biocentric and ecocentric conservation movement, not least spreading knowledge on conservation and ecology, but also reporting on and encouraging actions and aiding with networking.
 Like The Ecological Citizen, it had emerged to fill a deep hole – one associated with a change in direction of Earth First!, an advocacy group originally inspired by Edward Abbey's Monkey Wrench Gang, as well as Rachel Carson's Silent Spring and the Land Ethic of Aldo Leopold.